Kalaw to Inle lake

 3/4 of an hour later he came out with this – Oops!

 Back at the guesthouse it was a quick freshen up (and straighten up of Steve’s new do) before deciding where to eat.
 Now this can sometimes present a bit of a dilemma, often the biggest of our day.
 “Where d’you want to eat?” – “I don’t know, where d’you want to eat?” – “Don’t ask me!” but tonight the decision was easy and unanimous.
-During our stroll through town earlier in the day we’d noticed a Nepali restaurant so tonight it would be Dahl Bhat for old times sake.
+During our stroll through town earlier that day we’d noticed a Nepali restaurant so tonight it would be Dahl Bhat for old times sake.
 It was a great choice and memories of our 5 wonderful months in Nepal flooded back as we ate the deliciously familiar food.
 We left full and happy.

 Whilst in Nepal we were told that there was a sizeable Nepali community in Myanmar.
 These Burmese Gurkhas number between 350-500,000 and are a legacy of British colonial times, primarily descendants of Gurkha troops and railway navvies.
-As well as in the major cities there are communities in a number of hill station towns where British housed barracks, including Kalaw where we now were and Pyin Oo Lwin, where we’d just been.
+As well as in the major cities there are communities in a number of hill station towns where British housed barracks, including Kalaw, where we now were and Pyin Oo Lwin, where we’d just been.

 The next day was trek day and we were itching to get started.
 We’d opted for a small group trip and so were a party of only 6.
 We instantly warmed to our companions, Franck and Marion, Marek and Kate and we all chatted the miles away.
-The countryside was beautiful and diverse and our guide Sona (an ethnic Nepali) kept us amused with interesting facts as we went.
-We talked about the Myanmar love of betel nut, a Burmese habit that takes some getting used to.
+The countryside was beautiful and diverse and our guide Sona (an ethnic Nepali) kept us amused with interesting facts as we went, one of which was the Myanmar love of betel nut, a Burmese habit that takes some getting used to.
 Many people here chew the nut which has the creepy side effect of staining teeth and gums red.
 It can’t be swallowed so the large amounts of red saliva produced are spat out – everywhere!
 Apparently it gives you a buzz, is very addictive and people of any age can do it.
 Sona said that in the past he’d smoked, drank and chewed betel and of the three betel was the hardest to give up.
 Sadly judging by the amount of youngsters we saw chewing it, it’s not a national addiction about to end anytime soon.
-Sona added that he likes his bus drivers to have red teeth because he believes they’re more likely to stay awake – we made a point of checking our drivers’ teeth from then on in!
-Guides are recommended for this trek and although Steve and I generally shy away from guided walking there are times when it is necessary.
+Sona added that he likes his bus drivers to have red teeth because he believes they’re more likely to stay awake – we made a point of checking our drivers more carefully from then on in!
+Guides are strongly recommended for this trek and although Steve and I generally shy away from guided walking there are times when it is necessary.
 On these occasions we relish the extra snippets of local knowledge we glean, try to learn some native language and feel good about giving employment to people from local communities, especially out of high season (as it now was) when work is harder to come by.

 The first day’s trek was long, but not difficult.
 The heat of the sun was by far the biggest obstacle to overcome.
 We walked through rural villages and beautiful countryside.
-We were invited to drink local tea by people who won all our hearts with their warmth and generosity and were high fived by curious youngsters with beaming smiles on their faces.
+We were invited to drink local tea by people who won all our hearts with their warmth and generosity and were high fived enthusiastically by curious youngsters with beaming smiles on their faces.

 The route we were hiking, we’d been told by Sona, was a new one and therefore much less busy than the more established trails in the area.
 Not wanting to be disappointed we took his words with a pinch of salt as it seemed unlikely we’d be heading anywhere into the unknown here.
 But what he’d said was true, the happy inquisitive folk we were meeting genuinely hadn’t crossed paths with many tourists before.
-We felt incredibly privileged and humbled to be spending time with these people in their remote communities, to be a part of their so far untainted lives – for Steve and I though our joy was with mixed emotion.
-We were relishing this unique experience, whilst knowing that us and travellers like us who seek ‘off the beaten track’ adventures change the very things we want to experience simply by doing them.
+We felt incredibly privileged and humbled to be spending time with these people in their remote communities, to be a part of their so far untainted lives.
+For Steve and I though our joy was with mixed emotion – we were relishing this unique experience, whilst knowing that us and travellers like us who seek ‘off the beaten track’ adventures change the very things we want to experience simply by doing them.
 For us it raised some interesting questions and moral dilemmas.
 But here we were anyway, enjoying the hospitality of these amazingly friendly people.
 We drank copious amounts of tea, played with the children and chatted (via our guide) with our hosts.
 Their favourite question to us was how old are you?
 Their favourite game was guessing who was with who in the group – both proved very entertaining and they clearly enjoyed our company as much as we enjoyed theirs.

 That night at our very basic homestay we enjoyed some glorious local food and settled into our little mosquito net tents set up inside a villager’s home.
 We all slept soundly – it had been a very special day.

 This homestay was as we expected and, as Steve and I were by now very much used to, basic.
-It was little more than a garage with an upper floor of two sleeping areas accessed by bamboo ladder.
+It was little more than a garage with an upper floor of two sleeping areas accessed by a bamboo ladder.
 It had only one crude toilet some distance from the house to be shared by the six of us and our hosts.
-None of this would usually be a problem, but throw in a bunch of very poorly people and it soon became more of an issue – it was not a happy place.
+None of this would usually be a problem, but throw in a bunch of very poorly people and very soon became more of an issue – it was not a happy place.